YuboC/CIS9650_TeamProject/README.md

 https://drive.google.com/drive/folders/1fBR1k4QuSpaptG9UMYcb7BjKspU6FSVr?usp=sharing
 https://github.com/YuboC/CIS9650_TeamProject

+## FINAL PRODUCT

-We have also included a presentation slide of our project,
+We have also included a presentation slide of our project.
+Click on 'Powerpoint Presentation' above for our in-class presentation.

+To see step-by-step on how to run the files, click on the 'User Manual' folder, which divides our project into two parts, and shows you step-by-step what to do to run the files.